agilesingapore/2014/index.md

 interview: What did people say about the conference?

 thisyear: This year's conference will be a three day event at the magnificent Marina Bay Sands
-thisyear-more: If you would like to be a sponsor or a speaker please contact us at ask2014@agilesingapore
+thisyear-more: If you would like to be a sponsor or a speaker please email us, ask2014 at agilesingapore.org

 callout: We have listened to your feedback and this year we will do it all again, bigger and better.
-It will be a three day event from 13 to 15 Aug.
+It will be a three day event from 12 to 14 Nov.
 So subscribe to news or watch this space.
 ---

 <div id="top" class="header">